paator/bitphase/docs/import-export.md

 ## Export

- Bitphase can import the following files:
+Bitphase can export the following files:

 - `.btp` - see above
 - `.json` - see above